holoviz/panel/doc/tutorials/beginner/display_pn_panel.md

 :::

 :::{admonition} Note
 `pn.panel` uses a *heuristic* algorithm to determine how to best display the `object` passed as argument.
 To make this very explicit we will `print` the component in all the examples below.
-You would of course not normally do that in a notebook or data app
 :::

 Run the code: